 John Thurgar (Australian Army), Operation Aussies Home

 John served with the Special Air Service in Vietnam.
 He was dismayed by the hostile reception many Vietnam War veterans received on their return home.
-He later became the senior investigator for Unrecovered War Casualties - Army and later with Operation Aussies Home aimed at locating Australia's six men who were listed as Missing in Action.
+He later became the senior investigator for Unrecovered War Casualties - Army and later worked with Operation Aussies Home, a privately funded venture led by Dr James Raymond Bourke MG, AM aimed at locating Australia's six men who were listed as Missing in Action in Vietnam.

 "Vietnam, it's only part of my life, but the physical and emotional and psychological impact remains.
 But, you have to learn to live with that, you know, leave that in a box and try not to let it out."